swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 public func publicFunc() -> DatabaseAdapter.Entry {...} // error: function cannot be declared public because its result uses an internal type
 ```

-Additionally, this proposal uses the access level declared on each import statement in all source files composing a module to determine when clients of a library need to load the library's dependencies or when they can be skipped.
+Additionally, this proposal uses the access level declared on each import declaration in all source files composing a module to determine when clients of a library need to load the library's dependencies or when they can be skipped.
 To balance source compatibility and best practices, the proposed default import has an implicit access level of public in Swift 5 and of internal in Swift 6 mode.

 ## Detailed design

 In this section we discuss the three main language changes of this proposal:
-accept access-level modifiers on import statements to declare the visibility of the imported module,
+accept access-level modifiers on import declarations to declare the visibility of the imported module,
 apply that information when type-checking the source file,
 and determine when indirect clients can skip loading transitive dependencies.
 We then cover other concerns addressed by this proposal: